“Don’t Buy A New Furnace – Before Knowing the Facts!”

 3. Will I Save Money On My Fuel Bills If I Get A New One?

 Simply installing a new furnace isn’t going to guarantee better heating and lower energy costs.
-If the HVAC contractor isn’t careful about checking to see that your ductwork is clean and unclogged, you could be throwing heating dollars out of the window.
+Vaughan ON heating repair experts warning: if the HVAC contractor isn’t careful about checking to see that your ductwork is clean and unclogged, you could be throwing heating dollars out of the window.
 The installer MUST make the proper size measurements on sheet metal fittings to connect to the new furnace.
-(Now you tell me how they can do that out of the back of a van or pick-up truck)
+(Now you tell me how they can do that out of the back of a van or pick-up truck).

 If the Sheetmetal fittings are not done properly, air will be leaking all around the furnace or even worse the air can be restricted, causing premature failure of your brand new furnace.
 That is one of the 8 crucial procedures that should be done properly.